Falitokiniaina/ADproject/README.md

 # Installation instructions

+The programming language is Python 3.
+It is available for any Win32/Linux/MacOSX box.
+A local or remote PostgreSQL database is also needed.

 Dependecies
 In order to run this software, it is necessary to have the following libraries installed in the machine:
 - ply (Python Lex-Yacc)
 - psycopg2 (PostgreSQL connection driver)
 - sqlalchemy (SQL toolkit)
-The last version of these libraries can be easily intalled using pip (Python Package Index)
+The last version of these libraries can be easily intalled using pip (Python Package Index).

 Pre-requisites
-For running YADI it is necessary to have a connection to PostgreSQL database. when starting the program it would be necessary to provide a username, database name, host, port and password. the user will need having write/read permission over the database.
+For running YADI it is necessary to have a connection to PostgreSQL database.
+When starting the program it would be necessary to provide a username, database name, host, port and password.

-Follow these steps:
-- Uncompress the source archive and go to the root directory,
-- From the root directory, run "make",
-- The final executable file can be found in the''bin/" directory and it will be called "YADI", i.e: \emph{bin/yadi},
-- From starting to use the program, just execute the \emph{yadi} file, for information about the command line, pass the ''--help" flag,
+The user will need having write/read permission over the database.

 # Documentation